Discover more from Dragonfly.eco News

 To find out more about eco-fiction and what’s new, please visit Dragonfly.eco, and come back often, because I constantly update the site with new books, interviews, and more.

 In case you’ve missed these exciting resources at Dragonfly, which are constantly being updated, check ‘em out!

 Rewilding Our Stories: A Discord community, now expanded into a website, where you can find resources, reading, and writing fun in fiction that relates strongly to nature and environment.
-There’s a new submissions call-out for place writing!
+There’s a new submissions call-out for writers’ experiences with climate disasters.